Chapter 5:

 We stopped walking and sat on the edge of the fountain.

-“I must thank that fortune-telling witch.
-She led me to you.
-Say, Janessa, we should visit the fortune teller together!”
+“I must thank those fortune-telling witches.
+They have led me to you.
+Say, Janessa, we should visit them together!”

 “Sure, that would be great.
 You’d better elaborate on the fortune teller on the way there.”